 Biopesticide preparation

-The biopesticide was prepared locally with local people.
+The biopesticide was prepared locally with the help oflocal people.
 The ingredients are onion (1 Kg), garlic (1 Kg), chilli pepper (1 Kg), neem kernels (1 Kg) and 200 g of wood ash.
 All the ingredients were crushed in turn, mixed and homogenised.
 5 litres of water were added to the resulting mixture and the solution, contained in a container with a lid, macerated for 5 hours.
 The filtrate was then filtered and 2l of water was added to the filtrate, which was filtered again.
 The final mixture obtained was stored in 0.5l bottles in a cool place.

 Treatment application

-For field treatment with biopesticide (T1), 1 volume of product was mixed with 9 volumes of water, giving a dilution rate of 10%.
+For field treatment with biopesticide (T1), 1 part of product was mixed with 9 parts of water, giving a dilution rate of 10%.
 The treatment was carried out in the late afternoon to reduce evaporation losses, as the product's constituents are highly volatile.
-Treatment can be preventive or curative, but for this study, the choice was made for curative treatment (once the first attacks had been observed), i.e. one treatment per week.
+Treatment can be preventive or curative, but for this study, the choice was made for curative treatment (once the first attacks had been observed), i.e., one treatment per week.

-The field treatment solution using the synthetic pesticide PACHA 25 EC (T2) was obtained by mixing 5 ml of the synthetic pesticide with 5l of water.
+The field treatment solution using the synthetic pesticide PACHA 25 EC (T2) was obtained by mixing 5 ml of the synthetic pesticide with 5 liters of water.
 This practice, which was repeated, is used by people in the study area.

 The two treatments were applied simultaneously to prevent the pests from migrating from one experimental unit to another.